 They give insights into people’s common misconceptions about different forms of accommodation.

-I have often heard people in their sixties make comments like:
+I have often heard people in their sixties will make comments like:

 The only way I am leaving my home is in a pine box.